 Requires DCH to ensure CMHSPs or PIHPs meet with multicultural service providers to develop a workable framework for contracting, service delivery, and reimbursement.
-Executive revises language in which the Department is required to competitively award grants for mental health services for special populations and ensure each contractor comply with performance related metrics to maintain their eligibility for funding.
+Executive revises language in which the Department is required to competitively award grants for mental health services for special populations and ensure each contractor comply with performance-related metrics to maintain their eligibility for funding.
 Also, specifies that the state will not be held liable for any spending above the contract amount.
 House concurs.
+Senate maintains current law.
+Conference revises the House language in which DCH is permitted to require each contractor to provide data and information on performance-related metrics.